sbabcoc/Selenium-Foundation/README.md

 # JUNIT 4 SUPPORT

 In addition to the TestNG support documented above, **Selenium Foundation** also includes support for **JUnit 4**.
-This support is built upon **JUnit Foundation**, which provides the framework for method interception (used for driver management) and artifact capture (used to acquire screenshots).
+This support is built upon **JUnit Foundation**, which provides the framework for method interception (used for driver management), artifact capture (used to acquire screenshots), and automatic retry of failed tests.

 ## JUnit 4 Required Elements